stefarine/DMML2022_ROLEX/README.md

 - Bsc Infomation Systems, University of Geneva
 - Msc Information Systems and Digital Innovation, HEC Lausanne - University of Lausanne

 My name is Stéphane I am 26 years old and I come from Geneva.
-I really enjoy working in teams on IT related topics.
 I am curious by nature and I love to learn new things.
+I really enjoy working in teams on IT related topics and find solutions to problems.
+I love programming and in particular implementing Android applications.